mridubhatnagar/blogs-backup/clwnptnw000030alj3h8ney6i.md

 6\.
 Learning something new everyday.
 When you are constantly learning.
 Life doesn't feel monotonous.

+7\.
+Outlook towards learning and trying a new thing has changed.
+Falling in any asana is part of the learning process.
+Likewise, when it comes to work.
+Failing at things is a part of learning process.
+It teaches you the correct way to do approach and learn things.

 Grateful for this journey.
 Grateful for being able to stay consistent with the practice.
 And, grateful to have found a good teacher and a good yoga school. :o)

 Thank you for reading!!!